 Understanding the cause is the first step toward fixing weak or fragile nails.

-📌 Note: If your nails are brittle and also yellow, thick, or flaky, fungus may be involved.
+📌 Important: If brittle nails also look yellow, flaky, thick, or crumbly, fungus may be involved — even in early stages.

 🛠️ How to Fix Brittle Nails: 10 Proven Strategies